OscarTheCoderer/Prime-Lister/README.md

 # Prime-Finder-2000-Pro
 Finds primes at maximum speed!!

-Step 1: Download "primelister2.py"
+Step 1: Download "primelister2.py" and "testlist.txt"
-Step 2: Create a .txt file called "testprimes.txt" Step 3: Add the following to the .txt:

-2
-3
-5
-7
-INCLUDE NEW LINE HERE
+Step 2: Run "primelister2.py", enter "150000000" when promted for a limit and let the program run.

+You now have a list of the first 8900000 primes.